 2 scallions, thinly sliced

-- Place a large rimmed baking pan on the lowest oven rack and preheat the oven to 500°F. In a large bowl, toss the broccoli with 2 Tbs. oil and the sugar and salt.
-Once the oven has reached 500°F, remove the baking pan and quickly spread the broccoli, cut side down, on the pan.
-Return to the lowest rack and roast until lightly browned and tender, 9–12 minutes.
-Remove from the pan.
+- In a large bowl, toss the broccoli with the remaining 2 Tbs. oil and the sugar and salt.
+Carefully remove the large baking pan from the oven and quickly spread the broccoli, cut side down, on the pan.
+Return to the lowest rack and increase the heat to 500°F. Roast until lightly browned and tender, 9–12 minutes.

 - In a blender, combine the miso, soy sauce, ginger, and vinegar with half the roasted tomatoes, stems removed.
 Blend until smooth.